sentania/sharableScripts/runonESX/Readme.md

    - Executes the script via `ssh`, capturing and propagating the Python process’s exit code.
    - Stops the SSH service.
    - Records Success/Failure status and any error messages.
+   - As of this version, the script utilzies a common root password for all ESX hosts
 4. **Summary**: After processing all hosts, disconnects from vCenter, resets SSL behavior (if altered), and outputs a summary table of each host’s execution status.

 ## Example Output